yuvaljacob/the-magical-piano/README.md

 # the-magical-piano
-A magical piano which plays notes, chords, scales and has the ability to record, created for training and learning purposes
+A magical piano which plays notes, chords, scales and has the ability to record, created for training and learning purposes.

+## Installation

+Just download the entire repo and run index.html Enjoy!

 ## License